Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Experimental Setup

 \item [\textbf{RQ2:}]{\bf To what extent does input data size have an effect on energy consumption?}\\ With RQ2, we wish to investigate the relationship between the input data provided to the \api{}s under examination and their energy consumption.
 Answering this RQ will reveal the energy profile of \api{}s in relation to their input parameter size, which should become a critical component of energy-aware \api{} documentation.

-\item [{\bf RQ3:}] {\bf What challenges arise while developing a framework similar to \toolbf{}?}\\ Verdecchia~\etal{}~\cite{verdecchia2023systematic} emphasized the significant scarcity of tools in the Green Artificial Intelligence domain.
-Additionally, Bannour~\etal{}~\cite{bannour2021evaluating} noted that the existing tools lack sensitivity to measure small impacts on energy consumption.
-With this research question, we aim to discuss the challenges we encountered while developing \tool{}, analyze possible underlying reasons, and corresponding potential solutions to tackle them.
-This research question will provide insights for researchers and facilitate the development of better tools and techniques in the field. \end{enumerate}
+\item [{\bf RQ3:}] {\bf What are the main challenges and considerations in developing fine-grained energy measurement tools for \dl{} frameworks?}\\ Verdecchia~\etal{}~\cite{verdecchia2023systematic} emphasized the significant scarcity of tools, for example, to measure energy consumption, in the Green Artificial Intelligence domain.
+Additionally, Bannour~\etal{}~\cite{bannour2021evaluating} noted that the existing tools lack sensitivity to measure energy consumption at fine granularity.
+However, measuring energy consumption at lower granularities, such as \api{}-level poses unique challenges compared to coarse-grained measurement.
+With this research question, we aim to uncover the key challenges, underlying reasons and considerations that arise when developing tools measuring energy consumption for fine-grained profiling of \dl{} frameworks and models.
+Furthermore, answering this research question will provide insights and suggestions for researchers and practitioners, and facilitate the development of new tools and techniques in the field. \end{enumerate}